consulo/consulo-dev.github.io/docs/tutorials/code_inspections.md

 The `AbstractBaseJavaLocalInspectionTool` implementation class offers methods to inspect Java classes, fields, and methods.

 More generally, `localInspection` types are based on the class [`LocalInspectionTool`](upsource:///platform/analysis-api/src/com/intellij/codeInspection/LocalInspectionTool.java).
-Examining the class hierarchy for `LocalInspectionTool` shows that the IntelliJ Platform provides many child inspection classes for a variety of languages and frameworks.
+Examining the class hierarchy for `LocalInspectionTool` shows that the Consulo provides many child inspection classes for a variety of languages and frameworks.
 One of these classes is a good basis for a new inspection implementation, but a bespoke implementation can also be based directly on `LocalInspectionTool`.

 The primary responsibilities of the inspection implementation class are to provide: